johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 // { (x1 -> 0, 1 ∧ y -> 0) * x |-> 2, 3 }
 {% endhighlight %}

-Finally with the allocation of a wholy new record and pointer for `x` we can employ the more powerful connective because the new record lives in a newly allocated section of memory on the heap.
+Finally with the allocation of a wholly new record and pointer for `x` we can employ the more powerful connective because the new record lives in a newly allocated section of memory on the heap.
 The remaining pointers to the original record and its first field remain ambiguous.

-## Futher Reading
+## Further Reading

 Not covered here for brevity's sake is an important part of Separation logic, the Frame Rule.
-The Frame Rule provides for rigorous local reasoning about the heap without concern for other possibly overlaping references to the same memory locations.
+The Frame Rule provides for rigorous local reasoning about the heap without concern for other possibly overlapping references to the same memory locations.
 That is, it allows each assertion to be correct in spite of the fact that the program fragments they pertain to are often operating in a larger application that manipulates the heap.

 Also, the concept of borrowed pointers is important reading if you're interested in Rust.
 A common but effective memory efficiency is achieved in C by passing pointers to data structures instead of using the default pass-by-value semantics.
 Similarly one can "borrow" a pointer to a data structure in Rust, but because of the type level restrictions it's both safer and more complex[!!].
 The borrowed pointers [tutorial](http://static.rust-lang.org/doc/tutorial-borrowed-ptr.html) makes those complexities clear.

 ## Conclusion

-Hopefully this post has given you an initial sense of a portion of Rust's memory managemet facilities and also the formalism of Separation logic.
+Hopefully this post has given you an initial sense of a portion of Rust's memory management facilities and also the formalism of Separation logic.

 ### Footnotes

 * http://static.rust-lang.org/doc/0.6/tutorial.html#introduction
-* When the program fragment can be shown to terminat the triple proves total correctness.
+* When the program fragment can be shown to terminate the triple proves total correctness.
 * There are actually two forms of the assignment axiom.
 The second proposed by Floyd is more complex but addresses issues that exist in common imperative languages the first cannot.
 * More information on Separation logic https://wiki.mpi-sws.org/star/cpl
 * The examples that follow assume that `malloc` is always operating by allocating fresh memory not pointed to elsewhere.
 * John C. Reynolds: [Separation Logic: A Logic for Shared Mutable Data Structures.](http://www.cs.cmu.edu/~jcr/seplogic.pdf)
 * It certainly feels convoluted but the separating implication is used as a powerful tool when reasoning about the execution of programs moving backwards (among other things).
 All the examples in this post start from some initial state and then move forward following the execution of the program.
 Doing this can produce useless assertions if the thing you are trying to prove isn't affected by some of the program snippets.
 Many times it's easier to reason from the end goal, that is from the final result of a set of commands/expressions/program snippets and work backwards.
-As you can see `{ x |-> 0 * (x |-> 1 -* Q) } *x = 1 { Q }` the final assertion is very simple and can be anything.
+As you can see `{ x |-> _ * (x |-> 1 -* Q) } *x = 1 { Q }` the final assertion is very simple and can be anything.
 This means that you can start with some final assertion and move backward "over" a memory mutation!
 * Obviously this depends on your perspective and how complex the code is that uses the pointer.
 That is, it my be exceptionally hard to get the memory freed properly as result of passing around pointers in which case the compiler might be extremely valuable when writing the Rust equivalent.